soraneoumi/cloudflare-ddns/README.md

-# cloudfalre-ddns
+# cloudflare-ddns
 A DDNS script based on Cloudflare
 # Description
-This script is designed for update IPv6 public address instead of IPv6 temporary address via Cloudflare.
+This script is designed to update the IPv6 public address instead of the IPv6 temporary address via Cloudflare.